simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 ```

 ### Obtaining Metadata
-Where we instantiate our `file_monitor` object, we can tell the file monitor to track the console file again, but using the custom parser.
-We can also set different callbacks for each file we are tracking - so we remove `per_thread_callback` from the initialization, and instead define it in each call to `tail()` and `track()`.
+Where we instantiate our `file_monitor` object, we can tell it to track the console file again, but now using the custom parser.
+We can also set different callbacks for each tracked file - so we remove `per_thread_callback` from the initialization, and instead define it in each call to `tail()` and `track()`.

-To add metadata to a Simvue run, we simply need to pass our dictionary of metadata to the `run.update_metadata()` method.
+To add metadata to a Simvue run, we need to pass a dictionary of data to the `run.update_metadata()` method.
 In our case we will do this using a lambda function, where we combine the `header_data` produced by our custom parser, and `metadata` produced by the default parser, into a single dictionary and pass it to the method:
 ```py
 with multiparser.FileMonitor() as file_monitor:
   file_monitor.tail(